sohmdev/sohmdev.github.io/_tabs/about.md

 This isn't just a blog; it's a documentation of the highs and lows of a learning journey.
 You can expect a blend of practical tutorials, candid reflections, and the occasional "aha" moments.
 From coding snippets to musings on the latest breakthroughs, I'll share it all as I strive to unravel the mysteries of machine learning.

+To start this journey I will be following the AI Expert Roadmap created by [AMAI] (https://i.am.ai/roadmap/)
+1. Fundamentals
+2. Data Scientist
+3. Machine Learning
+4. Deep Learning

 ### Connect with Me

 Use the links below to connect with me - share your insights, ask questions, or just say Hi!